KonradHoeffner/hdt/paper.md

 Image source and further information in @hdt2012.
 \label{fig:bt}](img/bt.png){ width=100% }

-All patterns with constant subject (SPO, SP?, SO?, and S??) as well as ??? are answered using the Bitmap Triples structure, see \autoref{fig:bt}, while the other patterns are answered using HDT-FoQ, see \autoref{fig:foq}.
+All patterns with constant subject (SPO, SP?, SO?, and S??) as well as the one with all variables (???) are answered using the Bitmap Triples structure (see \autoref{fig:bt}), while the other patterns use HDT-FoQ, see \autoref{fig:foq}.
-As HDT is a very complex format, we recommend referring to @hdt2012 and @hdt2013 for a comprehensive documentation.
+As HDT is a complex format, we recommend referring to @hdt2012 and @hdt2013 for comprehensive documentation.

 ![The HDT *Focused on Querying* (HDT-FoQ) extension allows efficient queries with ?PO, ?P?, and ??O patterns.
 Image source and further information in @hdt2012.